Monday, December 7, 2009

 Before I proceed, I would like to stress that the opinions in this post—unless otherwise stated—are entirely my own and should not be construed as representative of my institution.

-Google the Neuberger controversy and undoubtedly you will read that Biswas has appropriated imagery from Artemisia Gentileschi’s oeuvre.
-While it is tempting to fixate on this element as a means to situate her work in feminism, I actually see it as a reminder of the incompatibility of seemingly compatible mindsets and the instability of presumably unshakable reactions to art.
+Google the Neuberger controversy and undoubtedly you will read that Biswas has appropriated imagery from Artemisia Gentileschi’s oeuvre through a reproduction in a flag held by one of the four hands of the goddess.
+While it is tempting to fixate on this element as a means to situate her work in feminism, it is a tenuous connection.
 This is a lengthy tangent, but I promise that there is a point.
 Feminist art historians have traditionally seen Gentileschi’s paintings of Judith beheading Holofernes as a feminist response to being raped by her artistic mentor, Agostino Tassi, but recent discussions—most notably by Elizabeth Cohen—counter that we should not project modern-day psychological associations of rape onto a different time period nor identify feminism in a pre-feminist era.
 In essence, the tragedy was that non-consensual sex destroyed Gentileschi’s honour and ipso facto, her matrimonial eligibility.
 Rape as a psychological violation simply did not exist as a concept at the time.
 As contemporary viewers, we want to see Gentileschi’s paintings as a feminist pay-back but it does not jibe.
 Although impassioned interpretations can seem so logical that they ought to be unshakable, consider that Artemisia’s initial portrayal of Judith slaying Holofernes was at one point attributed to Caravaggio (Lapierre).
 In other words, reactions to artworks can swing like a pendulum.
 One group can be absolutely convinced that their interpretation is correct, while another group believes that they are in the right.To return to the point about anachronistic applications of the concept of rape, just as modern day society and Baroque society seem like they would have comparable mindsets about something as horrific as rape, the art world and the religious world seem like they ought to be compatible, especially considering their relationship through patronage.
 However, art and religion are uncomfortable bedfellows.
 Assuming interchangeability with their value systems and visual codes has great potential for disappointment and offense.

 Elgood, Heather.
 Hinduism and the Religious Arts.
 London and New York: Cassell, 1999.
 Print.